Helmholtz Centre for Environmental Research

 The work of the Helmholtz Centre for Environmental Research – UFZ (prior to 28 November 2006 UFZ-Umweltforschungszentrum Leipzig-Halle GmbH) covers both basic research and applied research.

 The UFZ was established on 12 December 1991.
 The Centre commenced its research activities on 2 January 1992.
 The UFZ has locations in Leipzig, Halle and Magdeburg in Germany.
-In addition, it operates a experimental station in Bad Lauchstädt.
+In addition, it operates an experimental station in Bad Lauchstädt.
 The UFZ employs a total of about 1,200 employees (as of 2021).

 The UFZ has been operating KUBUS, a modern communications and event venue in Leipzig, since 2004.
 KUBUS has flexible event spaces in a range of sizes and accommodates up to 550 people.

 Research areas

 As an international competence centre for environmental sciences, the UFZ investigates interrelationships between humans and nature under the influence of global change.
-The research activities of UFZ scientists focus on the terrestrial environment – on densely populated urban and industrial conurbations, on agricultural landscapes and near-natural landscapes.
+The research activities of UFZ scientists focus on the terrestrial environment – on densely populated urban and industrial conurbations, agricultural landscapes and near-natural landscapes.
 They examine issues relating to future land use, the preservation of biological diversity and of ecosystem services, the sustainable management of soil and water resources and the effect of chemicals on humans and the environment – from the level of single cells and organisms up to the scale of regions.